-An Odyssey through the History of Kiss' Music From The Elder
+An Odyssey through the History of KISS' Music From The Elder

 A Tome to Tell the Tale of Music from the Elder

-So why writer a book about a reviled album?
+So why write a book about a reviled album?
 The book, like the album, stands on its own merits.
 And the tale of how "The Hottest Band In The Land" went so far off the rails is an interesting one, and the tale has never been told with so much detail or passion.

 Without this book, the tale would be relegated to what it has always been - an abbreviated mention in passing in books dealing with other primary subjects.